-We run a lot of Before & After stories on this site, but this might be the worst Before photo I've ever seen.
-(Okay, okay, this one might give it a run for its gloriously disgusting money.)
-This is a photo of the inside of a cave dwelling that an enterprising French couple decided to turn into a modern home.
+Who doesn't like a good Before & After story, especially when the before might just be the WORST before ever?
+(Okay, okay, this before might give it a run for its gloriously disgusting money.)
+This here is a photo of the inside of a trash-filled cave home that an enterprising French couple decided to turn into a modern masterpiece.

 Four years ago, Alexis Lamoureux moved to Amboise, in France's Loire river valley, and began searching for a place for him and his girlfriend, Lotte van Riel, to live.
 He happened to hear about a troglodyte home, or cave dwelling, that had once belonged to his great-aunt.
 Unfortunately, the home had fallen into disrepair: the ceiling was on the verge of caving in, there were no utilities, and the place was full of trash.
 Fortunately, it was for sale.
-The next week, Alexis snapped it up at auction for the budget-friendly sum of 1 euro.
+The next week, Alexis snapped it up at auction for a very budget-friendly sum of...
+1 (one!) euro.

 Once they could afford to, Alexis and Lotte placed 11 anchors to keep the ceiling from collapsing, and then the real fun began.
 Work took a little over a year, and included cleaning, clearing out lots of lots of trash, and digging a trench so utilities could reach the home.